YadushanUCSD/league-game-analysis/README.md

 This means the model predicts that for every additional monster kill, the likelihood of winning increases be roughyly 0.0097.

 Using this we can find a p-value.
-The resulting P-value is incredibly small so we can reject the null hypothesis and say that more monster kills most likely do impact the chance of winning the game.
+The resulting P-value is incredibly small (less than 0.000) so we can reject the null hypothesis and say that more monster kills most likely do impact the chance of winning the game.

 ## Framing a Prediction Problem
 Now that I know a correlation between monster kills and the result of the game is likely, I want to see if I can predict the result of the game based on this information.
+The variable I will be predicting is 'result'.
+I will use binary classification because I just need to determine if the outcome is a win or a loss.

+## Baseline Model
 To do this I will employ machine learning techniques to train a model and see how well it can predict the outcome of games based on monster kills and gold accumulated.
 Gold accumulated is closely linked with monster kills because killing monsters rewards players with extra resources like gold.
 A standard scaler will be applied to the totalgold and monsterkills columns in order to transform them.
 The data will then be split into an 80/20 split with training and test in order to help mitigate overfitting.

-## Baseline Model
 The resulting baseline model is able to predict the outcome of the game with 70.5% accuracy with the given variables.
 It does seem to do a slightly better job of predicting wins than losses as seen by the 73% recall rate for wins and 68% recall rate for losses.
 However, it doesn't seem to show any significant bias.

 ## Final Model
 In order to improve the accuracy of the previous model, I decided to incorporate some additional variables.
-I previously discovered that teams that had more monster kills also tended to have more kills, more assists, and less deaths, so I have decided to add those to my model to see if that could lead to improved accuracy in the model.
+I previously discovered that teams that had more monster kills also tended to have more kills, more assists, and less deaths.
+This is likely the case because as a team gets more monster kills, they amass more resources which allows them to perform better in other aspects of the game such as against other players.
+Keeping this in mind, I have decided to add those to my model to see if that could lead to improved accuracy in the model.

 The resulting model has an accuracy of 96% which is a significant improvement over the baseline model.
 The recall rates for both winning and losing are now roughly the same.
 Ultimately, this means that the model is very good at predicting the result of a game based on the given data.

 ## Fairness Analysis
+In order to test the fairness of my model, I decided to ask the question: does my model perform worse for short games (games that have a runtime less than 2000) that is does for long games (games that have a runtime greater than or equal to 2000)?
+To solve this I used a permutation test.

+Null hypothesis: My model is fair and its accuracy for short games is the same as the accuracy for long games.
+Alternative hypothesis: Our model is unfair and its accuracy for short games is not the same as the accuracy for long games.

+The permutation test resulted in a p-value of 0.05 which is less than 0.05.
+This means that the value is significant and that the model is unfair.
+The model has a harder time predicting the outcome of longer games.
+In order to find out why, I decided to perform analysis on the short and long games.
+I made distributions for these games on whether they won or lost and distributed them over the total amount of gold, which is accumulated as a result of killing monsters among other things.
+This resulted in a clear difference in the distributions between long and short games.
+For games that go on longer, the distributions of total gold is closer than it is for short games.
+This makes sense because as the game goes on, the team that killed more monsters and accumulated their resources earlier on run out of ways to level up or upgrade their gear.
+This gives the team that did not have the advatange to start to close the gap between the two teams as they are given more time.
+This results in a definite winner being harder to predict based on resource gathering because of the fact that at a certain point, both teams will eventually be maximum level and have the best gear, meaning that the value of resources is decreased significantly and therefore matters less in the overall outcome of the game.

 ## Conclusion